 Tommy and Kevin, on the other hand, took a very different approach to the Dawn Wall.
-Their goal was to do the first free ascent of Dawn Wall, one of the last major sections of El Captain that remained unclimbed.
-This meant climbing without the aid of equipment but still using safety equipment such as a harness and rope.
+Their goal was to do the first free ascent of Dawn Wall, one of the last major sections of El Capitan that remained unclimbed.
+This meant climbing without the aid of equipment but still using safety equipment like a harness and ropes.
 Both men had to lead each of the 32 pitches up the wall.

 While Kevin is still a world-class talent, he doesn’t quite have the resume of Tommy and Alex.
 His climbing experience resonates with his time bouldering in California.
 Some of his most notable ascents include the first ascent of several highballs including Ambrosia (V11) and the Beautiful and The Damned (V13).

-The 5.14d, Dawn Wall is a route up the south-eastern face of El Capitan.
+The 5.14d, Dawn Wall is a route up the southeastern face of El Capitan.
 It is by far the hardest route in Yosemite and the hardest big wall climb in the world.
-You can see our full Dawn Wall breakdown here.
+You can see our full Dawn Wall Route Topo here.

 But the success of Free Solo dwarfed both the awards and money made by The Dawn Wall.
-From the four months the independent movie spent in cinemas around the world, it made a whopping £28,600,000.
-Outside the USA, the film was well-received in China and the UK (making over $5,000,000 and $1,300,000 respectively at the box-office).
+During the four months the independent movie spent in cinemas around the world, it made a whopping $28,600,000.
+Outside the USA, the film was well-received in China and the UK (making over $5,000,000 and $1,300,000 respectively at the box office).

-Let’s not forget the Sprinter Van full of awards Free Solo won.
-From the 22 nominations – Free Solo won 14 of them – the most impressive of which include an Oscar, BAFTA and an EMMY.
+Let’s not forget the Sprinter Van full of awards Free Solo won too.
+Of the 22 nominations – Free Solo won 14 of them – the most impressive of which include an Oscar, BAFTA, and an EMMY.

-Like anything that attracts attention, these films and their creators received criticism from both in and outside the climbing community.
+Like anything that attracts attention, these films, and their creators, received criticism from both inside and outside the climbing community.

 The Dawn Wall was criticized for not showing more of the crux pitches on the route.
-For example Pitch 14 was one of the biggest challenges Ondra faced, yet the Dawn Wall completely overlooked it during Caldwell and Jorgeson’s ascent.
+For example, pitch 14 was one of the biggest challenges Ondra faced, yet the Dawn Wall completely overlooked it during Caldwell and Jorgeson’s ascent.

-The incomprehensible nature of Alex Honnold free solo ascent attracted plenty of both positive and negative attention.
-Of course, the minds of climbers and non-climbers across the world were completely blown.
-Publications like the New York Times hailing it “one of the greatest athletic feats ever”.
+The incomprehensible nature of Alex Honnold’s free solo ascent attracted plenty of both positive and negative attention too.
+Plenty of minds, both climbers and non-climbers, across the world, were completely blown.
+Publications like the New York Times hailed it “one of the greatest athletic feats ever”.

-Others, however, were not so impressed with Honnold’s free soling abilities.
-For example, Cliff Bars dropped Alex and other free soloists as a sponsor in 2014, citing the danger and risk of the disciple as the reason for ending their relationships.
-Other major publications such like Vanity Fair feared the risk of other, less talented climbers, than Alex who might risk their lives as a result of being inspired by Free Solo.
+Others, however, were not so impressed with Honnold’s free soloing abilities.
+For example, Cliff Bars dropped Alex and other free soloists as a sponsor in 2014, citing the danger and risk of death as the reason for ending their relationships.
+Other major publications such as Vanity Fair feared the risk of other, less talented, climbers than Alex who might risk their lives as a result of being inspired by Free Solo.